Executive Functioning Skills: How To Nurture Them Early in Kids - Baby Chick

 Executive functioning skills are used for planning and meeting goals, displaying self-control, following directions, and staying focused despite distractions.
 This may feel like a tall order for a child or something more important as they approach adulthood; executive functioning skills come into play as young as toddlerhood.
 They are skills that children need to begin practicing at a young age.1,3

 Focusing on harnessing and cultivating executive functioning skills in young children is especially important because from birth through age 5.
 Our brains are particularly malleable, and we learn many skills through exposure and experience during this time.
-Executive functioning skills can develop and be taught at an early age.
-Like any skill, children should practice these skills and update them as they grow and the demands that school and life place on them increase.
+Executive functioning skills can be developed and taught at an early age.
+Like any skill, children should practice these skills and update them as they grow, and the demands that school and life place on them increase.
 In turn, having strong executive functioning skills will help set them up for success in many aspects of their lives.1,3

 While executive functioning has many aspects, below are just some skills involved and how to nurture them in your child.